A Pirate's Life: New Enchanted Forest

 Meanwhile, in a cabin, Regina is cooking a meal for Henry, who is asking her questions about what was happening in Storybrooke but she avoids them as she lamented that hers isn't great.
 The wish realm Hook soon joins them and suggests they all return to Storybrooke.
 He gives Henry a forged note from Cinderella, but when the faux Hook goes after Henry to console him, Emma arrives out of a portal and is ready to tell Henry the news that she's pregnant.
-This suddenly makes the faux Hook extremely upset and he runs off into the woods and back to the tavern, just in time for real Hook to attack him.
+This suddenly upsets the faux Hook and he runs off into the woods and back to the tavern, just in time for real Hook to attack him.
 The faux Hook then takes out a dagger and is stabbed by the real Hook.
 When the real Hook asks why, the faux Hook tells him that he wanted to find his daughter, who he believed is a prisoner.
 He hoped that Emma would help him.
 When Emma arrives, the real Hook asks Emma to save his lookalike, but Emma's magic doesn't work in this realm either, so she convinces the faux Hook to use his belief.
 This works, as Emma's magic briefly returns, allowing her to heal the faux Hook.

 As Henry congratulates Emma and the real Hook on their future, he convinces the faux Hook to stay and offers to help him find his daughter.
 Regina decides to stay in order to find her happy ending.